-For the analyses presented in this paper we included NHANES survey content between 1999 and 2010, sampled in six independent 2-yrs batches (1999-2000, 2001-2002, …, 2009-2010).
-NHANES surveys after 2010 were not considered due to our analytical strategy (see Statistical analysis below), namely, as estimated T2D incidences couldn’t be compared to national statistics.
+For the analyses presented in this paper we included NHANES survey content between 1999 and 2010, sampled in six independent 2-year batches (1999-2000, 2001-2002, …, 2009-2010; Figure 1).
+NHANES surveys after 2010 were not considered due to our analytical strategy (i.e. comparing estimated T2D incidences to national statistics; see Statistical analysis)..
 A total of 62,160 participants were surveyed during this timeframe, of whom 22,661 provided fasted blood samples.
 Analyses were restricted to fasting participants due to the utilization of fasting biochemical measures in the prediction algorithms tested, and thus, the fasting subsample weights were used to correct for representativeness in all analyses.
-Individuals with prior or prevalent T2D (based on self-report and medication use), and those younger than 18 years (n=8,023) were excluded; the final total sample used for our analysis consisted of 14,638 individuals.
-The sample selection and analytic strategy is shown on Figure 1.
+Individuals with prior or prevalent T2D (based on self-report and medication use), and those younger than 18 years (n=8,023) were excluded.
+The final sample used for our analysis consisted of 14,638 individuals (Figure 1)..
 The NHANES was subject to ethics review by the National Center for Health Statistics Research Ethics Review Board and approval was obtained bi-annually between each full proposal review.
-All participants provided informed consent.
+All participants provided voluntary informed consent.

 Prediction models